pololu/rpicsim/README.md

 The names Microchip®, PIC®, MPLAB®, and MPASM<sup>®</sup> are registered trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
 RPicSim it not written or supported by Microchip.

-For complete documentation, see the [RPicSim page on rubydoc.info](http://rubydoc.info/github/pololu/rpicsim/master/index).
+For complete documentation, see the [RPicSim API documentation and manual](http://shicholas.github.io/rpicsim/).